lupyuen/pinetime-rust-mynewt/README.md

 # Embedded Rust Application hosted on Apache Mynewt for STM32 Blue Pill

-_Note: This is the `rust` branch that contains a Rust application hosted on Mynewt_
+_Note: This is the `rust-safe` branch that contains a Rust application hosted on Mynewt, with safe wrappers created thru Procedural Macros_

 Check the article...